Film

 This course introduces concepts and production skills specific to narrative filmmaking, including scripting, story boarding, pre-production planning, budgeting, casting, shooting, cinematography, lighting, sound, and editing.
 Students write, produce, direct, and edit a personal narrative project and participate in a group narrative project.
 Current trends and styles in production are discussed.

-Provides a basic knowledge of audio equipment and production techniques used in typical radio, television, multi-media and dramatic productions, including: audio consoles, various digital audio recording equipment and workstations.
-Develops skills in announcing, basic writing, disc jockeying, program production and direction, commercial production, interviewing techniques, station operations and live and recorded audio production for digital film, television, new media and theater.
+This course serves as an introduction to the theory and practice of audio production by providing basic knowledge of audio equipment and production techniques used in typical radio, television, multi-media and dramatic productions, including audio consoles, various digital audio recording equipment and workstations.
+Students will learn the fundamentals of sound design and aesthetics, microphone use, and digital recording equipment.
+Students gain hands on experience recording, editing, mixing and mastering audio.
+Skills development focuses on announcing, basic writing, disc jockeying, program production and direction, commercial production, interviewing techniques, station operations and live and recorded audio production for digital film, television, new media and theater.
+Upon completion, students will have basic knowledge of applied audio concepts, production workflow, equipment functions, and audio editing software.

 This course analyzes works of contemporary American cinema, examining theme and focus, industry practices, narrative presentations, selected genres, and cultural representations (gender, race, class, and sexuality).
-Examines key filmmakers and movements.
+Key filmmakers and movements are emphasized.

 This course surveys international cinema from the end of World War II to the present.
 It investigates the medium's technical, aesthetic, and theoretical developments through the examination of narrative, documentary, and experimental film.
 The course focuses on the historical, cultural, industrial, and economic influences that contributed to the international art form.